-Every person required to file proof of financial responsibility under the provisions of this article who has been unable to obtain a motor vehicle liability insurance policy through ordinary methods shall have the right to apply to the Commissioner of Insurance to have his risk assigned to an insurance carrier li-censed to write, and writing motor vehicle liability insurance in this State, and the insurance carrier shall issue a motor vehicle liability policy which will meet at least the minimum requirements for establishing financial responsibility, as provided for in this article.
-In each instance where application is made to the Commissioner of Insurance to have a risk assigned to an insurance carrier, it shall be deemed that the applicant has been denied the issuance of a liability insurance policy, and the Commissioner of Insurance shall, upon receipt of such application, which shall have attached thereto a statement from the Motor Vehicles Department that the suspension of the applicant's license will be no longer in effect after the date noted therein, immediately assign the risk to an insurance carrier, which carrier shall be required, as a prerequisite to the further engaging in selling motor vehicle liability insurance in this State, to issue a motor vehicle liability policy which will meet at least the minimum requirements for establishing financial responsibility, as provided for in this article.
+In addition, at the option of the applicant, uninsured motorist coverage as defined in G.S.
+20-279.21 [shall be available under the plan.]
+(5) Any such assigned risk plan adopted or approved by the Commissioner shall provide that every person who has been unable to obtain a motor vehicle liability insurance policy through ordinary methods or every person who desires to obtain coverage under the provisions of this section on motor vehicles registered or principally garaged in this State shall have the right to apply to the Commissioner of Insurance or the person designated under the plan to have his risk assigned to an insurance carrier licensed to write, and writing motor vehicle liability insurance in this State, and the insurance carrier shall issue a motor vehicle liability policy which will meet the minimum requirements for a motor vehicle liability policy defined by G.S.
+20-279.21 and at the option of the applicant provides additional coverage and coverage limits as specified in this section.
+In such instance where application is made to the Commissioner of Insurance or the person designated under the plan, to have a risk assigned to an insurance carrier, it shall be deemed that the applicant desires coverage under this section, and the Commissioner of Insurance or the person designated under the plan shall upon receipt of such application immediately assign the risk to an insurance carrier, which carrier shall be required, as a prerequisite to the further engaging in selling motor vehicle liability insurance in this State, to issue a motor vehicle liability policy which will meet at least the minimum requirements for a motor vehicle liability policy as defined by G.S.
+20-279.21, and at the option of the applicant provides additional coverage and coverage limits as specified in this section.